sandeeppnz/2020_SQLPerformance/README.md

 - By default Primary key column is indexed by SQL Server
 - Foreign Key columns - Helps speed up the join operations, applications query tables by foreign key values

-- Rearranging the Index Entries will be help to optimise (Columns should be in the right order)
+- Rearranging the Index Entries will be help to optimise (Columns should be in the right order- Multi column indexes)
 ![image](https://user-images.githubusercontent.com/5715815/88764567-48e7bd80-d1c9-11ea-84c8-ede5082eb567.png)